 Connected and Impactful

-Curious and Research-led
+Curiosity-Driven and Research-led

 Each of the JKU Business School's three divisions (Finance & Accounting, Management & Marketing, and Supply Chain & Information Management) feature high-profile researchers who work in their respective subject areas at the frontier of a new knowledge generation.
 This knowledge forms the basis of effective knowledge transfer – both in the classroom as well as in relation to real-world business practices.

-Human and Collegial
+Supportive and Collegial